sarthakitaliya/web3-learning/README.md

-# web3-learning
+# Web3 Learning

-Personal repo for learning and experimenting with Web3.
-Includes code, notes, and mini-projects.
+This is my personal repo for learning and experimenting with Web3.